-Why would guitarist need a spatula?
+Why would guitarists need a spatula?
 Let me tell you a quick story that will help you understand.

-A couple years ago, I was playing guitar at a massive event in downtown Miami.
+A couple of years ago, I was playing guitar at a massive event in downtown Miami.
 It was a sold-out event with over 15,000 people in attendance.
-Wow… To give you a little perspective, I grew up playing bass in a small church of 50 people in a really small town in Kentucky.
+Wow… To give you a little perspective, I grew up playing bass in a small church of 50 people in a tiny town in Kentucky.